Piedmont, Missouri: State

-Piedmont is a part of Missouri's 144th Legislative District and is currently represented by Chris Dinkins (R-Annapolis, Missouri).
+Piedmont is a part of Missouri's 144th Legislative District and at one point was represented by Chris Dinkins (R-Annapolis, Missouri).
 In the Missouri Senate, State Senator Wayne Wallingford (R-Cape Girardeau, Missouri) represents Piedmont as part of Missouri's 27th Senatorial District.

 Federal

 Piedmont is included in Missouri's 8th congressional district and is currently represented in the U.S. House of Representatives by Jason T. Smith (R-Salem, Missouri).